matebaranyi1995/interpretable-dl/figures/figs.md

-This is a folder containing a few figures.
+This folder contains a few figures.